-If you want to include ‘other excerpts’ (i.e. not short or medium; previously known as ‘long excerpts’) as educational material, then explicit permission from PRO is required, as well as additional compensation.
+If you want to include ‘other excerpts’ (i.e. not short or medium; previously known as ‘long excerpts’) as educational material, then explicit permission from PRO (now Stichting UvO) is required, as well as additional compensation.
 You can make use of their webportal to request permission.

 The full new Easy Access agreement can be found here.

 It is often possible to purchase an e-book version of a book.
 If the work can be purchased by the University and be made accessible to students via a link, this is usually the easier (and sometimes cheaper) option.